ErlingSigurdson/Drv7SegQ595/README.md

 **Drv7Seg2x595** in a bit-banging mode, but in order to avoid compilation errors you'll have to manually uncomment the `#define DRV7SEG2X595_SPI_PROVIDED_ASSUMED` preprocessor directive in `Drv7Seg2x595.h`.

-* **SegMap595** C++ library (see links below) isn't necessary to use `Drv7Seg2x595.h`, but it's used in the example sketch and can greatly simplify mapping proper glyph output, but otherwise isn't necessary at all.
+* **SegMap595** C++ library (see links below) is used in the example sketch in order to simplify byte mapping, but aside from that it's not a prerequisite for using `Drv7Seg2x595.h`.

 ## Compatibility

 The library works with any Arduino-compatible MC capable of bit-banging or SPI data transfer.

-Availability of the variant with a custom SPI pins assignment depends on MC's capabilites and a corresponding `SPI.h` implementation.
+Availability of the configuration variant that takes custom-assigned SPI pins on the capabilites of a given MC and a corresponding `SPI.h` implementation.
+As of the last update to list library, that variant is only provided for ESP32 and STM32 MC families.

 ### PCB design and rich circuit diagram